 Want to use the sauna to relax and have a good time?
 There are a few things that you should consider before using the sauna.
 What to eat and when you eat are probably the most important things to consider.

-You can use the sauna 1 hour after eating a meal.
+You can use the sauna after 1 hour of having a meal.
 Avoid going to the sauna while hungry and avoid eating anything right before stepping into the sauna as it would cause unwanted effects like dizziness and stomach aches.
 Make sure to drink plenty of water to keep yourself hydrated.

 In the rest of the article, we are going to take a deeper look at why you shouldn’t go for a sauna session on an empty or full stomach.
 We will also discuss which food is ideal for pre and post-sauna sessions.

 - Sauna After Eating: Effects on Your Metabolism